maciejskorski/autocorrelations_trng/README.md

-# Deep Correlations in TRNGs
+# Auto-Correlations in TRNGs
-Study of high-order correlations in (pseudo) random bits.
+Study of correlations in (pseudo) random bits.

 ## Installation